tjhunter/karps/doc/paper/scratch.md

 ```

 A number of operations have happened:

  - the operation of writing the dataset has been identified has independent from the other reductions.
    In fact, some extra caching logic is automatically inserted if necessary.
  - both reductions were subsumed into a single pass over the data.
 This can significantly speed up
-   computations and is accomplished through elementary graph analysis.
+   computations and is accomplished automatically, through elementary analysis of the compute graph.
- - the final difference is pushed into the same query.
+ - the final difference is pushed into the same query, which will trigger Spark's whole stage code
+   generation.
  - finally, getting the result needs to be explicitly called out to run.
 With the proper assistance
    of the interactive system, this is hardly an issue in practice.